-Development will only be approved where provision is made for open space consisting of 82.32 square metres per dwelling and the type of open space provision should meet open space needs resulting from the development.
+Development proposals will be supported where provision is made for open space in accordance with identified requirements and the type of open space provision should meet open space needs resulting from the development.
 Play areas and sports facilities should be designed to be easily accessible by sustainable and active travel modes.
 Where there is access to alternative facilities, or the scale of the development will not allow for on-site provision, contributions to the development or ongoing maintenance and management of alternative facilities may be required.